Evaluations

 The Association and coaches expect players to commit to attending the vast majority of team practices, games and functions with a view to supporting personal development and team success.
 Practices at all levels are considered to be just as important as games, but especially in Tier 1.
 If a player cannot make the required time commitment, regardless of her abilities and skills, this may be an issue that could affect a player’s placement on a particular team.

-Full written disclosure of any external conflicts that may potentially limit a player’s ability to fully participate must be made to the Coaching Coordinators or Director of Player Development prior to the evaluation process via the Disclosure Document.
+Full written disclosure of any external conflicts that may potentially limit a player’s ability to fully participate must be made to the Player and Coach Development Coordinator prior to the evaluation process via the Disclosure Document.
 If a player has not fully or correctly disclosed conflicts or if her attendance at practices or games is lacking, she may be moved to a lower level team during the season.

-This does not mean that a player is prohibited from playing other sports or activities while on the roster for a team, and particularly for a Tier 1 team, as it is recognized that good athletes play a multitude of sports.
+This does not mean that a player is prohibited from playing other sports or activities while on the roster for a team, and particularly for an A team, as it is recognized that good athletes play a multitude of sports.
 However, full written disclosure is required by all players to enable the Association to make an informed assessment prior team selection.
 Players’ disclosures will be provided to the Head Coach prior to player selection.

 Parents are Required to Help